anotherhope/rcloud/docs/README.md

 ### Local To Local

 ### Local To Remote

-First create a remote provider on rclone with:
+Create a remote provider with rclone:
 ```
 $ rclone config
 ```
 Create un synchronized folder
 ```
 $ rcloud add <source_path> <remote_path>
 ```
 Now check your folder is registered check this with
 ```
 $ rcloud status
 ```
 ### Remote To Local

 ### Remote To Remote